François Gernelle

 François Gernelle (born December 20, 1944) is a French engineer, computer scientist and entrepreneur famous for inventing the first micro-computer using a micro-processor, the Micral N.

 Education

 In the late 1960s, Gernelle earned an engineering degree at the Conservatoire National des Arts et Métiers.
-In 1978, he earned a Ph.D in computer science at the Pierre Mendès-France University of Grenoble.
+In 1978, he earned a Ph.D. in computer science at the Pierre Mendès-France University of Grenoble.

 Career

 Intertechnique and R2E

 In 1968, he was hired by Intertechnique, a company specialized in electronic measurement for aviation.
 There he discovered the Intel 8008 microprocessor and imagined all its potential applications.
 As his hierarchy didn't share his views on the i8008 development capacity, he resigned in 1972 and joined R2E, a company created and led by Paul Magneron.
 He designed the Micral N micro-computer to answer a request of INRA to measure agricultural hygrometry.
-During this project, he granted two patents.
+During this project, he was granted two patents.
 In 1973 he supported the Micral N and, with the company's growth, helped to design 20 other multi-user microcomputers for some were multi-processor one.